fortrabbit/help/docs/memcache-pro.md

 ### Pitfall: Memcached::getVersion vs redundant setup

 Some very popular Memcached adapters use the `getVersion` method of the Memcached extension to check the state of the connection after setup.
-We do not recommend this, [due to incompatibility of this approach with redundant setups](https://github.com/laravel/framework/issues/17957).
+We do not recommend this, [due to the incompatibility of this approach with redundant setups](https://github.com/laravel/framework/issues/17957).

 ## Alternatives